carbon-language/carbon-lang/docs/design/values.md

 directly defines this as an exact rewrite to `*` and `.` so that `p->member` becomes `(*p).member` for example.

-As also covered extensively in [#523](https://github.com/carbon-language/carbon-lang/issues/523), one of the primary challenges of the C++ syntax is the composition of a prefix dereference operation and other postfix or infix operations, especially when chained together such as a classic C++ frustrations of mixes of dereference and
+**Future work:** As also covered extensively in [#523](https://github.com/carbon-language/carbon-lang/issues/523), one of the primary challenges of the C++ syntax is the composition of a prefix dereference operation and other postfix or infix operations, especially when chained together such as a classic C++ frustrations of mixes of dereference and
 indexing: `(*(*p)[42])[13]`.
-Where these compositions are sufficiently common to create ergonomic problems, the current plan is to introduce custom syntax analogous to `->` that rewrites down to the grouped dereference.
+Where these compositions are sufficiently common to create ergonomic problems, the plan is to introduce custom syntax analogous to `->` that rewrites down to the grouped dereference.
 However, nothing beyond `->` itself is currently provided.
+Extending this, including the exact design and scope of extension desired, is a future work area.

 ### Syntax-free dereference and address-of